globocom/megadraft/docs/serializing.md

 # Saving and loading content

-It is easy to use JSON to save and load content into the editor, Megadraft comes with two auxiliary functions to help in the proccess:
+It is easy to use JSON to save and load content into the editor, Megadraft comes with two auxiliary functions to help in the process:

 - `editorStateToJSON(EditorState)`: Converts the EditorState to JSON, which can be saved in a database.